morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 rtl8811cu
 ```

+This driver has issues with 2.4 GHz networks on (at least) rtl8811cu.
+5GHz works fine.

 -----

 [4] I have a copy of the out-of-kernel driver and now have an adapter to test.
 Work is in progress but no timeline is set.